PuSH-Beni/push-beni.github.io/README.md

 </p>

 ### Site
-This [site](https://push-beni.github.io) will be posted some essays by @PuSH-Beni about interesting topics (including graphics, crypto, algorithms and cpp).
+This [site](https://push-beni.github.io) will be posted some essays by @PuSH-Beni about interesting topics.

 ### Basic Jekyll Theme
 This website's theme is based on [Basically-basic-theme](https://github.com/mmistakes/jekyll-theme-basically-basic), designed by @mmistakes.